Lenin Monument (Berlin): Exhibition

 In 2009, the Spandau Citadel requested permission from the Berlin City Council to excavate the head of the monument.
 The council initially refused, then later reversed its decision, and in September 2015 the head was unearthed.
 Since April 2016 it has been displayed at the Citadel as part of the permanent exhibition ‘Unveiled: Berlin and Its Monuments.'

 Location

-The former Leninplatz i located in the locality of Friedrichshain in the borough of Friedrichshain-Kreuzberg.
+The former Leninplatz is located in the locality of Friedrichshain in the borough of Friedrichshain-Kreuzberg.

 The plaza is located north of the Strausberger Platz.
 It is bounded by the Friedenstraße to the north and east, and the Palisadenstraße and the Lichtenberger Straße to the south and west.
 The plaza is intersected by the Mollstraße–Landsberger Allee in a west-east direction.

 The plaza can be reached via the tram lines M5, M6 and M8 at the Platz der Vereinten Nationen stop, as well as the U-bahn line U5 at the Strausberger Platz station.